tonghuikang/codecomp/websites.md

 ## Interactive problems

+This feature is available on Leetcode, Google and Codeforces.

 You need to obtain `interactive_runner.py` which applies to all CodeJam problem post-2020, and `local_testing_tool.py` from the specific problem.
 Refer to [template.md](template/template.md) for the code to run.